devcybiko/gregsmithwiki/content/writing/whitenoise/WhiteNoise-040-firststudent.md

 Despite Ludd's apparent technical illiteracy, he was at least an efficient administrator as the local area network and WiFi were set up.
 So White pulled up the woman's thesis and began a deep dive.

 It was an entertaining read.
 There was a fair amount of technical detail, and well written at that.
-But all throughout were references to the _the ether_ and _gaia_ and _introspection_.
+But all throughout were references to the _the ether_ and _gaia_ and _introspection_ - none of which belonged in a scholarly paper on computing.
 When he downloaded the software's source code, White was genuinely surprised - the code was very, very good.
 Not that he was surprised because a woman had written it, but because a new age air head had written some rather interesting algorithms.
 And at the heart of it all was one called, simple _omm

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU3MjY1NTgyNCw4NDE4NTc4NF19
+eyJoaXN0b3J5IjpbLTE3MzMyMTA4NDMsODQxODU3ODRdfQ==
 -->